awsdocs/amazon-vpc-user-guide/doc_source/security-group-rules.md

 + When you add, update, or remove rules, your changes are automatically applied to all resources associated with the security group\.
 The effect of some rule changes can depend on how the traffic is tracked\.
 For more information, see [Connection tracking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#security-group-connection-tracking) in the *Amazon EC2 User Guide for Linux Instances*\.
 + When you create a security group rule, AWS assigns a unique ID to the rule\.
 You can use the ID of a rule when you use the API or CLI to modify or delete the rule\.

-**Note**
+**Limitation**
 Security groups cannot block DNS requests to or from the Route 53 Resolver, sometimes referred to as the 'VPC\+2 IP address' \(see [Amazon Route 53 Resolver](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver.html) in the *Amazon Route 53 Developer Guide*, or as [AmazonProvidedDNS](DHCPOptionSet.md)\.
 To filter DNS requests through the Route 53 Resolver, use [Route 53 Resolver DNS Firewall](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-dns-firewall.html)\.

 ## Components of a security group rule<a name="security-group-rule-components"></a>
 + **Protocol**: The protocol to allow\.
 The most common protocols are 6 \(TCP\), 17 \(UDP\), and 1 \(ICMP\)\.